 Start Ponta Delgada on Sao Miguel Island.

-After breakfast we transfer to the airport for a short flight to Faial Island, also known as the Blue Island thanks to all the blue hydrangeas that decorate the houses, divide the fields and line the roadsides.
+After breakfast we transfer to the airport for a short flight to Pico Island, where we transfer to Faial on a 30 minute ferry.
+Faial is also known as the Blue Island thanks to all the blue hydrangeas that decorate the houses, divide the fields and line the roadsides.
 We enjoy a guided tour around Horta; its marina, whose walls are covered with colourful paintings, is a primary stop for yachts crossing the Atlantic.
 After our lunch stop, we visit the Scrimshaw Museum and its impressive collection of engraved whales' teeth and bones.
 In the afternoon, we meet a local biologist, who will brief us about our whale watching activities over the week.

 Today we embark on our whale and dolphin watching tour between the Faial and Pico Islands.
 There are 80 species of whales and dolphins on the planet and 25 of them have been sighted off the coast of the Azores, with the most common being Sperm Whale, Bottlenose dolphin, Short-finned pilot whale; Atlantic spotted dolphin and the Blue Whale.
 During our excursion, we observe the behaviour of these cetaceans and learn more about their habitat with the help of the knowledgeable local experts on board.
 We should always respect their environment and therefore during times of feeding or resting times, we avoid any interference and maintain our distance.
 Please note this activity is completely dependent on sea conditions and if we cannot reschedule the tour, then an alternative visit to the vineyards of Pico Island will be offered.